AIYA is comprised of an Executive Committee with members in both Australia and Indonesia, who set the strategic direction of AIYA as a whole.

 Nicholas Mark — President

-Nicholas Mark is an Arts/Law graduate from the University of Sydney.
+Nicholas Mark is a Sydney based lawyer with a passion for all things Australia-Indonesia.
 Nicholas has been learning Bahasa Indonesia since he was in high school, and continued all through university.
 Nicholas is an alumni of ACICIS, and has experience working in the legal sector on Indonesia-related matters, as well as in compliance at ANZ.
-He is currently working as a solicitor at Swaab Attorneys in Sydney.
-His passion for Indonesia also led him to write and publish a children’s book in Bahasa Indonesia in 2012, entitled ‘Petualangan Anak Indonesia‘ (‘The Indoventurers’).
-The book is now used by schools in both Australia and Indonesia, and the project has enabled him to present at international literature festivals, such as the 2013 Ubud Writer’s and Reader’s Festival.
+He works as a solicitor in the Property, Planning and Projects team at Swaab Attorneys.
+His semangat for Indonesia also led him to write and publish a children’s book in Bahasa Indonesia in 2012, entitled ‘Petualangan Anak Indonesia‘ (‘The Indoventurers’).
+The book is now used by schools in both Australia and Indonesia, and the project has enabled him to present at international literature festivals, such as the Ubud Writer’s and Reader’s Festival.

 Contact Nick at email@example.com.